Sequel-Ace/Sequel-Ace/docs/favorites.md

 After creating it you can click at the **Query Favorites** button and choose **Select**.
 The query favorite SELECT FROM WHERE will be inserted into the Custom Query Editor — according to the setting of **Favorite Replaces Editor Content** (settable in Custom Query Editor's gear menu).

-> **Tip:** If _Favorite Replaces Editor Content_ is checked and you want to insert the chosen query favorite into the Custom Query Editor at the current cursor position instead you can hold any of these keys `⇧ ⌥ ⌘` while choosing the desired favorite via mouse to toggle _Favorite Replaces Editor Content_ setting temporarily (or visa versa).
+> <small><small>**Tip:** If _Favorite Replaces Editor Content_ is checked and you want to insert the chosen query favorite into the Custom Query Editor at the current cursor position instead you can hold any of these keys `⇧ ⌥ ⌘` while choosing the desired favorite via mouse to toggle _Favorite Replaces Editor Content_ setting temporarily (or visa versa).</small></small>

 ###### Via Keyboard (Tab Trigger)